conduktor/scala-api-template/README.md

 ## Migration
 Database provisioning / migration is done via [flyway](https://flywaydb.org/)

-When respecting the flyway convention, the migration will apply on test database and at application start to ensure the database is up-to-date with current running code.
+The migrations are applied at application start to ensure the database is up-to-date with current running code.

 ## Auth

 Auth is a JWT validation + data extraction, against an auth0 tenant.

-We retrieve the exposed public key from auth0, and use it to validate et decode the token provided by the frontend as a Bearer Authorization header
+We retrieve the exposed public key from auth0, and use it to validate and decode the bearer token provided in the authorization header

 ## ISSUES

- - Intellij can't type properly macros (such as skunk's "sql" StringOps), using Metals is therefore recommended when dealing with repositories
+ - Intellij can't type properly skunk's "sql" StringOps macro, using Metals is therefore recommended when dealing with repositories

 ## TODOS
-- domain-specific error fmk
+- use domain-specific errors
-- streaming endpoints (paginated, websocket)
+- add streaming endpoints examples (paginated, websocket)